notpoiu/MSDOORS/Script Features.md

 # Features
-Premium doesn't have the key system.
+MSHUB+ doesn't have the key system.

 ## Universal
 ```diff